 - Type "SpiderOak ONE" in Spotlight and select it

-If none of those methods launch SpiderOak, then open the Activity Monitor, which is located in your /Applications/Utilities folder.
+If none of those methods launch SpiderOak ONE, then open the Activity Monitor, which is found in Launchpad.
 Confirm that there are no processes named SpiderOak running.
 If there are any, kill them and watch the Activity Monitor for a moment to confirm that they do not respawn.
-Then try again to launch SpiderOak ONE as described previously.
+Then try again all of the previously described methods to launch SpiderOak ONE.

-If SpiderOak still does not launch, do the following to gather diagnostic information that will help us troubleshoot the problem.
-In Launchpad, open Console.
-In the search field in the top right corner, enter "SpiderOak" without the quotes.
-Then press the Clear button.
-Also in Launchpad, open Terminal.
-Enter the following command, then press enter:
+If ONE still does not launch, do the following to gather diagnostic information that will help us troubleshoot the problem.
+Follow these instructions to run the following command:

 Press Submit a Request at the top of this page to report this problem.
-Be sure to let us know the email address associated with your account, your versions of macOS and ONE, what you have tried, the Console output (press Command-V to paste them into your message), and what error messages may have appeared.
+Be sure to let us know the email address associated with your account, your versions of macOS and ONE, what you have tried, the diagnostic output from Console (press Command-V to paste them into your message), and what error messages may have appeared.